-- the Mic connector at the front-right (Front) of the camera, or - the Audio 1 connector at the rear of the adapter (Rear)

-as the input for audio channel 1.
+- the Mic connector at the front-right (Front) of the camera, or - the Audio 1 connector at the rear of the adapter (Rear) as the input for audio channel 1.

-The front microphone input has a fixed input sensitivity of -40 dB while a phantom power of +48 VDC is always present on the socket.
+The front microphone socket always carries a phantom power of +48 VDC.